-As a diverse coalition, we have made our mark by standing in solidarity so that no one human service provider is pitted against another.
-Through this commitment to a broader vision of health and human services, the coalition celebrated many successes since its founding:
+The Emergency Campaign to Protect Ohio’s Future made its mark by standing in solidarity so that no one human service provider was pitted against another.
+Through a commitment to a broader vision of health and human services, the coalition celebrated many successes since its founding:

 - “The Penny Is Important” campaign in 2004 to increase the state sales tax by one cent to support health and human services;

 - Creation of a dedicated revenue source for the Housing Trust Fund in 2004;